RustySnipers/MarketPulse/README.md

 - **Trade Input**: Easy input and management of trades.
 - **Analytics Dashboard**: Visual representation of trade performance.
 - **Printable Reports**: Generate and print detailed reports of trading activities.
+- **Custom Watchlists**: Save tickers locally and view them in the GUI.
+- **Webull Integration**: Import your portfolio directly from a Webull account.

 ## Getting Started